 Marigolds can be eaten by guinea pigs either fresh or dried.
 However, this should not be fed to them on a regular basis, but rather as a treat.
 That’s why my typical serving frequency is twice per week.

 Are Marigolds Good for Guinea Pigs? | Health Benefits

-- Soothes skin problems – the ointment of marigold can treat many skin issues like sunburns, bug bites, warts, ulcerations and even acne, wounds, dry skin, blisters.
-It can be a very handy thing to have at home in case your guinea pig suffers some external injury for example.
+- The ointment of marigold can treat many skin issues like sunburns, bug bites, warts, ulcerations, and even acne, wounds, dry skin, and blisters.

-- Antiviral properties – herbalists confirm that marigold flower cleanses the organism and removes viruses, so it detoxifies the whole body, especially the gallbladder and liver the most.
+- Herbalists confirm that the marigold flower cleanses the organism and removes viruses.
+Thus, it detoxifies the whole body, especially the gallbladder and liver.

-- Antibacterial properties – consuming marigold helps the organism fight off many illnesses, common colds, flu, infections and with this the lymphatic system is kept healthy too.
+- Consuming marigold helps the organism fight off many illnesses, common colds, flu, and infections.
+With this, the lymphatic system is kept healthy too.

-- Better eyesight – the compounds in the marigold keep the eyes safe from many eye diseases like cataracts or macular degeneration
+- Marigolds can keep the eyes safe from many eye diseases like cataracts or macular degeneration.

 Nutrition Facts of Marigolds